bkiefer/GraVE/howto-convert.md

 - Build with maven --> target/SCMConvert.jar
   - cd to dir with xml files
-  - java -jar <path>/SCMConvert.jar
+  - java -jar <path>/SCMConvert.jar -v
-- The -v flag converts into VOnDA format (defined by students, works only for their legacy XML)
+- The -v flag converts into new VOnDA format
 - Works also for older versions (like from Aliz-E and before)